 Facts v Myths

-Right, left, center or apolitical?
-As Christians, if we are going to make informed choices that align with our values, we need to be aware of falsehoods being perpetrated in Jesus’ name.
+As Christians, if we are going to make informed choices that align with our values, we need to be aware of the false theology being perpetrated in Jesus’ name.
 Here’s a quick take on some of those myths.

 CLIMATE CHANGE